Explore

 What is a software development process?

 Imagine you decided to bake a pie.
 First, you need to consider preferences, such as making a pie sugar-free, then choose a recipe and buy ingredients.
-If you don’t know how to bake, you may need an expert (e.g., your grandmother).
-You will also need to have some cooking time.
+If you don’t know how to bake, you may need an expert e.g., your grandmother.
+You'll also need to have some cooking time.

 The same works for creating a software product.
-You need a development environment, tools (frameworks and languages), a methodology, people who know how to build apps, time, budget, as well as careful planning.
-If you figure it out — it will be as easy as apple pie.
+You need a development environment, tools (frameworks and languages), a methodology, people who know how to build apps, time, budget, as well as planning.
+If you figure it out — it'll be as easy as apple pie.

 The methodology used in the software development process involves pre-defining specific deliverables and ways to create them that a project team follows during development.